2001 Recession, and Its Causes, Its Impact, and What Ended It

 How 9/11 Worsened the Recession of 2001

 The 2001 recession was an eight-month economic downturn.
 It began in March 2001 and lasted through November 2001.
-The economy contracted in the first quarter (January - March) by 1.1 percent.
-It improved to 2.1 percent in the second quarter (April - June).
-It contracted again in the third quarter (July - September) by 1.3 percent.
-The economy recovered in the fourth quarter (October - December) growing 1.1 percent.
+The economy contracted in the first quarter, January to March, by 1.1 percent.
+It improved to 2.1 percent in the second quarter, April to June.
+It contracted again in the third quarter, July to September, by 1.3 percent.
+The economy recovered in the fourth quarter, October to December, growing 1.1 percent.

 Unemployment reached 5.7 percent in December 2001.
 That's a little more than the natural rate of unemployment.
 Unemployment continued to climb even after the recession ended.
 In June 2003, it reached 6 percent.
 Employers wait to lay off workers until orders are strong enough.
 That makes the unemployment rate a lagging indicator.

-The 2001 recession resulted from the Y2K.
+The 2001 recession resulted from the Y2K scare.
+Y2K stands for Year 2000.
+It was an erroneously foretold Year 2000 software problem that had to do with the two-digit storage of year values.
 In 1999, there was an economic boom in computer and software sales.
 Many companies and individuals bought new computer systems to make sure their software was Y2K compliant.
 The operating code had to be able to understand the difference between 2000 and 1900.
 Many fields within that code only had two spaces, not the four needed to differentiate the two dates.

 The Federal Reserve ignored the markets and continued raising interest rates.
 The fed funds rate reached 6.5 percent by May 2000.
 Interest rates remained high when the economy needed low rates for cheap credit.